Gaser98/Mini-e-commerce/README.md

 CORS support was added to allow the browser-hosted frontend to call the API.

-Handled centrally to avoid duplication in handlers:

- -Allows Authorization headers

- -Supports preflight OPTIONS requests

- -Enables cross-origin requests safely
 ### 3️⃣ Authentication via Middleware

-Middleware enforces JWT authentication so handlers can focus on business logics implemented via defined routes and endpoints.
+Middleware enforces JWT authentication so handlers can focus on business logic implemented via defined routes and endpoints.

 ### 4️⃣ Schema-First Database Access